panahi-projects/react-forminate/README.md

 A dynamic form generator for React and Next.js, allowing you to define complex forms using JSON-like structures with built-in validation and grouped fields.

+⚠️ **This library is under development and some parts of it may still be incomplete.**

 ## Features

 - 🚀 **Dynamic Form Rendering**: Define forms using a JSON-like structure.